FactorySimPy/FactorySimPy/docs/index.md

 ## **Simple Example**
-**A simple example simulating a machine that is obtaining items from a source and processing it and putting it in a sink**
+**A simple example simulating a machine that gets an items and pushes it to one of its out going edges after processing it**

 ```python